 Once someone has been offered a job at the University they are asked to complete a simple health questionnaire.
-This may then trigger a second more in-depth questionnaire which is passed directly by the new employee to the medical occupational health service based at the Royal United Hospital.
-This is a confidential service to help ensure the University considers additional control measures where and when required.
+This may then trigger a second more in-depth questionnaire which is passed directly by the new employee to the medical OHS based at the Royal United Hospital (RUH).

 Health and wellbeing assessments

-Assessments are used to identify activities, roles or members of staff which may be susceptible to specific occupational hazards.
-These assessments are then used to determine suitable health surveillance, other controls and actions to help reduce risk and maintain good health.
-Some occupational health assessments are carried out in-house by the University Health, Safety & Environment Service (UHSE) and some are referred to the external medical service which is managed via contract by the Head of UHSE.
+These are bespoke assessments that are used to identify activities, roles or members of staff which may be susceptible to specific occupational hazards and to identify ways of reducing identified significant risks to a tolerable level.
+Assessments will consider all aspects of a role in order to determine suitable controls and actions to help reduce risk and maintain good health.
+Controls could include changes to workstations and job design or could include periodic health surveillance.
+Some occupational health assessments are carried out in-house by Safety, Health and Employee Wellbeing (SHEW) and some are referred to the OHS.

-The University Health, Safety & Environment Service (UHSE) can provide advice and support on a number of general health and wellbeing issues.
-Members of staff can contact UHSE direct for an informal discussion although for some issues they may be advised of the need to speak to their line manager so that referral to a medical professional can be made.
-Any such referral will be made to HR by the line manager and may in turn be referred to UHSE for assessment or onward referral to the external medical service.
+SHEW can provide generalist advice and support on a number of general health and wellbeing issues.
+Members of staff can contact SHEW direct for an informal discussion although for some issues they may be advised of the need to speak to their line manager so that referral to a medical professional can be made.

 Where a need for more specialist medical advice is identified then this will be provided through the OHS.
 Referrals for this support are usually made through Human Resources.
 They will work with the line manager and employee to identify how a condition or disability is impacting an employee's ability to attend or carry out their work.
 On occasion, advice may also be sought from SHEW.The focus of these discussions is on impacts on ability to work; employees do not need to disclose any personal medical details (such as identifying any diagnosed medical condition).